jaredbwasserman/web-games/README.md

    1. Similar bug happens where you can end up with multiple games that do not exist but they show up as buttons
 1. Look into not using client time for airfight to avoid errors when someone's time is off
 1. Replay functionality to rewatch games
+1. Add favicon to game
+1. White as a color is bad (maybe swap it for something)
+1. Put name of color in parens
+1. Make it easier to find plane at beginning since have to look around (highlight maybe?)
+   1. Fade (like 20% alpha?) the other planes for the first few seconds, and maybe extend the no shoot time a few seconds too
+1. Add sideways movement with Q and E for airfight
+1. Make airfight planes forward accelerate faster to make it easier to move
+1. Sim bullets on client only send create destroy events for them (since there are a lot bullets) - test this with 2 play and 3 play